matanle51/BERT-for-NER/README.md

 # BERT-for-NER
-Using BERT for Name Entity Recognition
+Using BERT for Name Entity Recognition in pytorch